SAP HANA infrastructure configurations and operations on Azure

 Installing a scale-out SAP configuration, you need to perform rough steps of:

-- Deploying new or adapting new Azure VNet infrastructure
+- Deploying new or adapting an existing Azure VNet infrastructure

-- Deploying the new VMs using Azure Managed Premium Storage volumes
+- Deploying the new VMs using Azure Managed Premium Storage, Ultra disk volumes, and/or NFS volumes based on ANF

 - Install the SAP HANA master node.